andreasjordan/PowerShell-for-DBAs/README.md

 This is about using publicly available software (like database clients or NuGet packages) and a few lines of PowerShell code to show database administrators how to work with PowerShell.

 The basic idea is to install the .NET driver for the specific database management software and use the included DLL in PowerShell.
 Two PowerShell commands with a few lines of code wrap up the use of the required classes: One to open the connection, the other to execute queries.
-Other commands are possible, maybe there will be ideas about that here too.
+For ease of use I added a command to download and import the required .NET libraries.

+Because I needed it for a project, I implemented commands to transfer data from Oracle to SQL Server.
+To have the same functionality for all database systems, I created all the needed commands and even some more for the main four database systems I focus on in this project.

 ## What database management systems do I cover?